frayt/CommandLineParser/README.md

 # Usage
-Create a list of ExpectedOption objects:  These are all the arg types that you might expect to be used by the caller
+Create a list of ExpectedOption objects:  These are all the arg types that you might expect to be used by the caller (Note: This example uses the optional helper class ExpectedOptionWithHelp which derives from ExpectedOption.
+This is so that it's easy to have some easy Usage/Help output..)

 Call Parser.Parse() with that expected options list, and the string[] command line args, and a Options object will be returned